Gryezen/JARD-document-intelligence/exasol/README.md

 **reason across documents that belong to the same case** — e.g. an invoice, its PO, and its contract, or a citizen's income certificate against their welfare application — and turn that reasoning into a concrete next step a human can approve.
-That's the gap this project targets.
-See `docs/research-notes.md` for the fuller competitive analysis and real-world evidence (Swedish Land Registry, Telangana High Court, Indian voter-roll ETL, government health data entry, banking KYC, Maharashtra municipal corporations).
+That's the gap this project targets, drawing on real-world evidence of the problem (Swedish Land Registry, Telangana High Court, Indian voter-roll ETL, government health data entry, banking KYC, Maharashtra municipal corporations).

 ## Architecture